11.2 Reviewing All Childhood Deaths

 The Child Death Overview Panel will meet monthly.

-Panel membership will reflect the organisations represented on the SCB, with co-optees.
+Panel membership will reflect the organisations represented on the SCP, with co-optees.
 The core membership and co-optees will be determined by local procedures and by the individual circumstances of the child’s death.

 Panel members will also consider relevant topics from Public Health and have bereavement as services as a standing agenda item.

 The work of the Panel will be presented in the form of an annual report to the NSCP.

 Child Death Overview Panel arrangements will be reviewed regularly.